doubleaaron/RoboND-Rover-Project/writeup_template.md

 https://youtu.be/KfE-j5eh840

-The settings used are 1280 x 800 windows mode on "Fantastic" quality with an average FPS of 15.
+The settings used are 1280 x 800 windows mode on "Fantastic" quality with an average FPS of 26.
 It was run on Windows 10 64bit.

-**Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
-Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**

 **I am going to pursue this project further with more time.
 Some things I want to implement:**